-Through the end of fiscal 2014, we have entered into twelve Equipment Security Notes (the "Notes"), whereby we borrowed an aggregate of \$26.4 million.
-The Notes were issued pursuant to a Master Loan and Security Agreement with Banc of America Leasing & Capital, LLC, dated July 20, 2007 and most recently amended September 30, 2013.
+We have entered into twelve Equipment Security Notes (the "Notes"), whereby we borrowed an aggregate of \$26.4 million.
+The Notes, which were issued between September 2013 and June 2014, were issued pursuant to a Mater Loan and Security Agreement with Banc of America Leasing & Capital, LLC, dated July 20, 2007 and most recently amended September 30, 2013.
 The Notes are secured by a security interest in all of our rights, title and interest in and to certain equipment.
 The Notes are for 48 months and accrue interest at fixed rates ranging from 3.07% to 3.50%.
 Principal and interest, in arrears, are payable monthly.
 We are subject to a prepayment penalty equal to 1% of the prepaid principal of the Notes until the first anniversary, 0.5% of the prepaid principal from the first anniversary until the second anniversary and no prepayment penalty thereafter.
-At January 31, 2015, the outstanding balance of the Notes was \$19.4 million.